Oven-Baked Calico Beans Recipe

 This Baked Calico Beans Recipe combines three types of beans, ground beef, and bacon in a sweet and tangy sauce.
 Baked until warm and saucy, it’s an easy side dish that can double as a complete meal!

-Calico beans, also known as cowboy beans and trucker beans, are a twist on classic baked beans.
-A popular side dish, they typically consist of canned pork and beans, kidney beans, and butter beans paired with ground beef and crisp bacon.
+If you’re unfamiliar, calico beans, also known as cowboy beans and trucker beans, are a twist on classic baked beans.
+They typically consist of canned pork and beans, kidney beans, and butter beans paired with ground beef and crisp bacon.
 A staple summer side dish, especially in the Midwest, they’re sweet, savory, and oh-so-delicious!

 Our version is one we grew up eating as kids.
 However, we took the original and made it just a little healthier.
-It still has all the taste and texture you love but is a little lower in sugar.
+It still has all the taste and texture you love, but is a little lower in sugar and still fairly high in protein.
 It’s a win-win!

 Ingredients You Need